Aristasia in the Media

 Aristasia, though, was far more than just Second Life, existed well before it, as did this notion of outsiders as, well… outlanders, and use of terms like “bongo” to refer to them.
 So, in some ways, this was part of the typical insider-outside doctrines you see in some sketchy groups.

 This was particularly true when it was paired with rhetoric about how “deracinated” (and therefore just terrible) the outsiders supposedly were.
 We see that in (guess who?)
-Miss Martindale’s above comments, where she insists that the poor reporter who (seems to have) complimented her laugh and voice was actually insulting her.
-The above snippet was archived from an Aristasian page in the early 2000s, the interview occurred in the 1990s, and is typical of their approach to the press back then.
+Miss Martindale’s weird comments in her article with Rosie Millard, where she insists that the poor reporter who (seems to have) complimented her laugh and voice was actually insulting her.
+The snippet was archived from an Aristasian page in the early 2000s, the interview occurred in the 1990s, and is typical of a passive-aggressive approach to the press back then, as you'll soon see...

-I here, though, focus on more recent press coverage of Aristasia.
-Other pages are interspersed with many old news clippings, and I’ve not included those here.
+Next, I'll focus on more recent press coverage of Aristasia.
 In most of the following stories, you will not see any reaction from Aristasia itself about the coverage (no Miss Martindale complaining that her laugh got a compliment, for example) - these were largely written and published after the movement had vanished.
 Towards the end, there’s a couple that are (slightly) older, and referenced/interfaced with Aristasian communities in Second Life.

 • UnHerd: Was Aristasia therapy magic, or just kink?
 Probably the most clickbait-y, worthless take on Aristasia I’ve seen outside of (maybe) 4chan.
 Borrows from Radio Ulster’s research heavily, but doesn’t seem to understand any of it.
 Seems to have been written mostly for shock value, and to top it off, the author includes a random image of a (decidedly not-Aristasian) cosplayer at the top.
 Odd.